NYEPI DAY 2019

-Nyepi Day, falls on 17th March this year, is a national day of silence, celebrating the start of the Hindi new year, for the Balinese this is a time to reflect on the year past and plan for the year ahead.
+Nyepi Day, falls on 7th March this year, a day of silence, celebrating the start of the Hindu new year, for the Balinese this is a time to reflect on the year past and plan for the year ahead.

 The Melasti Ceremony is a purification ritual usually held a few days before Nyepi Day.
 This takes place on the beach, is a colourful spectacle where people bring offerings and pray to cleanse their bodies and earth of bad spirits.